The Top 10 Free Inventory Software for Small Businesses

 - User licenses.
 Some plans charge per additional user beyond the included number, especially on higher-tier plans.

 - Integrations.
-Connecting with third-party systems like accounting software or CRMs may come with extra charges, particularly in the lower-cost tiers.
+Connecting with third-party systems like accounting software or CRMs may come with extra charges, particularly in the lower-cost tiers (though some accounting tools include inventory management).

 - Customer support.
 While basic support might be free, premium, or priority customer support often comes with an added fee.